wvannoordt/cmf/STANDARD.md

 ## General Guidelines

-The general philosophy of this project is straightforward: favor ease-of-use when possible, and optimize where it matters, and allow users a great deal of control.
+The general philosophy of this project is straightforward: favor ease-of-use when possible, optimize where it matters, and allow users a great deal of control.

 ## Documentation